-Westmount Community School is the home of two, full-day Michif early learning programs, Ma Taant sa Plaas (Pre-K) and Kindergarten.
+Westmount Community School is the home of Mii Taant leur Plaas, full-day Michif prekindergarten and kindergarten programs.

 Children ages 3, 4, and 5 will learn the Michif language and culture through play and exploration, storytelling, and songs with an increased focus on traditions, customs, and beliefs.
 These essential learning experiences are taught by Michif/Métis teachers and supported by Lii Vyeu (Old Peoples), language speakers, knowledge keepers, community, partners, and families.